shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/media_segregation.md

 ### Configure HTTPS

-Shotgun only support HTTPS with the S3 proxy.
-You will need to configure HTTPS support on the AWS ALB.
+Shotgun requires that the S3 proxy be accessed via HTTPS, therefore the AWS Application Load Balancer (ALB) handling requests for your newly created S3 proxy stack must be configured to handle HTTPS requests.

-  * First add a DNS Entry in your domain to access the S3 proxy.
-Eg. `https://s3-proxy.mystudio.com`
+  * Create a DNS entry pointing to your S3 proxy, depending upon whether public or private
+    * Private S3 proxy (default):
+      * Go to the [EC2 Load Balancers dashboard](https://console.aws.amazon.com/ec2/home?#LoadBalancers), select your S3 proxy's ALB and make a note of the DNS name
+      * Add a DNS CNAME record pointing to the DNS name of the AWS Global Accelerator from the previous step.
+Eg. `s3-proxy.mystudio.com.
+300 IN CNAME s3proxy-12R1MXX0MFFAV-2025360147.us-east-1.elb.amazonaws.com.`
+    * Public S3 proxy:
+      * Go to the [AWS Global Accelerator dashboard](https://console.aws.amazon.com/ec2/v2/home?#GlobalAcceleratorDashboard:) and make a note of the DNS name associated with your S3 proxy's accelerator
+      * Add a DNS CNAME record pointing to the DNS name of the AWS Global Accelerator from the previous step.
+Eg. `s3-proxy.mystudio.com.
+300 IN CNAME a48a2a8de7cfd28d3.awsglobalaccelerator.com.`
-  * Obtain a SSL certificate for your URL, we recommend using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
+  * Obtain an SSL certificate for your chosen URL, we recommend using [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/) for this
-  * Configure HTTPS for the S3 proxy by adding a new HTTPS listener on the AWS load balancer
+  * Configure HTTPS for the S3 proxy by adding a new HTTPS listener to the AWS ALB
+    * Go to the [EC2 Load Balancers dashboard](https://console.aws.amazon.com/ec2/home?#LoadBalancers), select your S3 proxy's ALB and click on the Listeners tab
+    * Click Add listener
+    * Select HTTPS as the protocol from the Protocol dropdown menu
+    * Click Add action -> Forward to...
+    * Select your S3 proxy's target group from the Target group dropdown menu
+    * Select the Security policy you'd like to use.
+Eg. `TLS-1-2-Ext-2018-06` (See [AWS documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) for more information)
+    * Select the SSL certificate you'd like to use from ACM or import a new certificate
+    * Click Save

 ## Validation